pixelgamewizard/pgwbandedtorches/doc/1_16_5/README.md

 There are no incompatibilities that I am aware of at the time of writing.
 I expect that the banded torches added by this mod might not adopt functionality from other mods added to normal torches, but you might try it anyway just to see.

-**Will you be backporting this mod to Minecraft version X?**
+**Will you be backporting/updating this mod to Minecraft version X?**

 I will not be backporting to previous versions.
+I intend to update to the latest Minecraft 1.18 version fairly soon.

 ## Miscellaneous Information